arrubiu/ildeposito.org/sites/all/modules/contrib/prod_check/README.txt

 Hidden link
 ===========
-Production check adds a 'hidden link' to the site where you can check the APC status of your site.
-This page can be found on /admin/reports/status/apc.
+Production check adds some 'hidden links' to the site where you can check the APC, Memcache and DB status of your site.
+These pages can be found on:
+  /admin/reports/status/apc
+  /admin/reports/status/memcache
+  /admin/reports/status/database

-This is in analogy with the system module that adds these 'hidden pages':
+This is in analogy with the system module that adds this 'hidden page':
  /admin/reports/status/php
- /admin/reports/status/sql

 Truely unmissable when setting up your site on a production server to check if all is well!